EmperorEye1993/FlameGApps/README.md

 - [Click here](https://forum.xda-developers.com/android/software/gapps-flamegapps-android-t4020917)

 ## LICENSE
-- The Flame GApps Project itself is licensed under the GPLv3
+- The FlameGApps Project itself is licensed under the GPLv3
 - The FlameGApps Project doesn't allow anyone (except the original author) to create any public builds of FlameGApps package.
 - The "installer" are published under the GPLv3 with the "installable zip" too.
 Also the other components within the "installable zip" are still licensed under their respective terms.
 - The pre-built packages from FlameGApps can be freely used for personal use only, and are not allowed to be mirrored to the public other than FlameGApps Project.